 We will work with you every step of the way to find the plan that fits your financial requirements and budget.
 You don’t have to waste your precious time anymore searching for multiple insurance companies because we will do the dirty work for you.

 We will shop your case to different insurance carriers and get you the best price.

 We work with many A+ rated insurance carriers that specialized in covering high-risk clients like you.
 We will search for all those companies to get the best rate.
 We will match you up with the best burial insurance company that gives the best rate.

 We will assist you in securing the coverage you need at a rate you can afford.
 So, if you are looking for pre-existing condition funeral insurance, or pre-existing condition burial insurance, or pre-existing condition life insurance, we can help.
-Fill out our quote form on this page or call us at (888) 862-9456 and we can give you an accurate quote.
+Fill out our quote form on this page or call us at (888) 862-9456 and we can give you an accurate burial insurance quotes.